 The Fed sets a target rate of 2 percent year-over-year for the core rate.
 That level of inflation is healthy because then consumers expect prices to rise.
 That makes them more likely to buy now, rather than wait.
 The increased demand spurs economic growth.
 The Fed uses the inflation rate when deciding whether to raise the fed funds rate.

 The stock market tells you what investors think the economy will do.
 It also reflects corporate earnings and profitability.
-Although businesses can manipulate earnings to make them look better, in the long run they reflect demand and the health of the economy.
+Businesses can manipulate earnings to make them look better.
+But in the long run, stock prices reflect demand and the health of the economy.

 Here are the three most important stock market indices: